-- (1) Admitted enterprises shall be obliged to test the conformity of its participant trading systems, in particular its algorithmic trading system, its trading algorithm or its algorithmic trading strategy with the Electronic Trading System of the exchange: - 1. upon first-time connection to the Electronic Trading System of the exchange; - 2. upon the introduction or comprehensive updating of its participant trading system; or - 3. upon the introduction or comprehensive updating of the Electronic Trading System of the exchange (conformity tests). - (2) Conformity tests shall ensure that the basic functions of the participants trading system comply with the rules and regulations of the Exchange. - (3) To the extent applicable, conformity tests verify the following functions of the participant trading system: - 1. the participant trading system's ability to interact with the Exchange's matching logic as planned, and to properly process incoming and outgoing trade data traffic;

-- basic functions such as transmission, modification or cancellation of an order or expression of interest, downloading static data and market data, as well as the entire incoming and outgoing trade data traffic; and - connectivity (including cancellation in the event of lost connection (cancel-on-disconnect), loss or slowdown of market data feeds) as well as data recovery (including trading start within the trading hours) and the handling of trading interruptions and suspensions or market data which has not been updated. - (4) The Exchange shall provide a conformity testing environment for admitted enterprises, which: - 1. is accessible based on conditions equivalent to the Exchange's other test services; - 2. contains a list of financial instruments available for testing, which are representative of all categories of instruments available in the production environment; - 3. can be used throughout general trading hours or if it is only available outside trading hours can be used during fixed hours stipulated in advance; - 4. is serviced by sufficiently qualified staff. - (5) The admitted enterprise is obliged to use the environment provided by the Exchange for conformity testing.
-In doing so, the admitted enterprise is obliged to provide the Exchange with a declaration on the execution of the test procedure.
-In the event of the introduction or comprehensive update of the Exchange's electronic trading system, a declaration on the successful execution of the test procedure shall also be deemed to have been submitted if the admitted enterprise either begins using the Exchange's electronic trading system or the admitted enterprise does not inform the Exchange of the occurrence of errors or malfunctions in the interaction of the electronic trading system with the participant trading system within a period of 15 business days after the introduction or comprehensive update of the Exchange's electronic trading system. - (6) The Exchange shall provide reports on the results of conformity tests to admitted enterprises concerned.
+- (1) Admitted enterprises shall be obliged to conduct conformity tests prior to introduction or comprehensive update of the following elements: - 1.
+Connection to the Electronic Trading System - 2.
+Algorithmic trading system, trading algorithm, or algorithmic trading strategy of the admitted enterprise - (2) Conformity tests must ascertain that the basic functions of the admitted enterprise's algorithmic trading system, trading algorithm, and algorithmic trading strategy comply with the conditions stipulated by the Exchange. - (3) To the extent applicable, conformity tests verify the following functions: - 1. the system's or algorithm's ability to interact with the Exchange's matching logic as planned, and to properly process incoming and outgoing trade data traffic; - basic functions such as transmission, modification or cancellation of an order or expression of interest, downloading static data and market data, as well as the entire incoming and outgoing trade data traffic; and - connectivity (including cancellation in the event of lost connection (cancel-on-disconnect), loss or slowdown of market data feeds) as well as data recovery (including intraday trading start) and the handling of suspended instruments or market data which has not been updated. - (4) The Exchange shall provide a conformity testing environment for enterprises applying for admission as well as admitted enterprises, which: - 1. is accessible based on conditions equivalent to the Exchange's other test services; - 2. contains a list of financial instruments available for testing, which are representative of all categories of instruments available in the production environment; - 3. can be used throughout general trading hours or if it is only available outside trading hours can be used during fixed hours stipulated in advance; - 4. is serviced by sufficiently qualified staff. - (5) The Exchange shall provide reports on the results of conformity tests exclusively to the enterprises applying for admission (or admitted enterprises) concerned.

-Section 20 Testing of algorithms
+Section 20 Testing of algorithms to avoid disorderly trading conditions